acsauk/node_js_string_saver/README.md

 I would like to be able to save a string online

 As a user with a bad memory,
-so I can retrieve my notes whenever I need them,
+so I can look at my notes whenever I need them,
 I would like to be able to retrieve my saved strings

 As a security conscious user,